alastairgarner/Masters_Thesis/thesis.md

 To elucidate possible candidates for neurons involved in nocifensive rolling behaviour we designed an optogenetic behavioural screen to determine the functional relevance of discrete neuron populations in rolling behaviour.
 We selected 135 driver lines with expression patters in the ventral nerve cord from the catalogue of split-GAL4 lines maintained by the Fly Light database [@Pfeiffer2010,@Jenett2012,@Li2014].
 To test their functional relevance we performed optogenetic co-activation of these neuron populations with Basin neurons [@Ohyama2015] providing two 15 second bouts of red light, with a 30 second interval between bouts.
 We hypothesised that activation of neuron populations incorporated in the nocifensive circuitry might show changes to the likelihood, amplitude and duration of rolling.

 We compared rolling in the different split-GAL4 lines to a positive control (*attp2;72F11-GAL4,UAS-CsChrimson*) and evaluated rolling based on the metrics generated by the Salam pipeline for scoring behaviour[@Ohyama2013].
 For each split-GAL4 line (which we will refer to by the last four digits in their name) tested we achieved 50 < *n* < 250 animals across an average of 4 replications over multiple days.
+Lines were fewer than 50 animals were tested were ignored.
 For statistical analysis experiments were only compared to those controls performed on the same-day to account for day-to-day variance.
 Some figures are normalised by control values, such that the resultant metric is the difference ($\Delta$) between the experimental and same-day control.
 In order to simplify the discussion of significant results we decided to group lines based on similarities in phenotype across the different metrics analysed.

 ### Overview of roll analysis

-At an irradiance of 600uW/cm^2^ stimulation reliably induced rolling in 90% of control animals per-trial, *SD* = ??. ([@fig:A1_1]A).
 If the neuron populations being tested were important or necessary for rolling behaviour, we expected that we might see a decrease in the incidence of rolling.
-Only one line tested gave a significant decrease in the proportion of animals that performed rolling behaviour (*4169*), when compared to the same-day control ([@fig:supp_1]A).
+At an irradiance of 600uW/cm^2^ stimulation reliably induced rolling in 90% of control animals per-trial ([@fig:A1_1]).
+None of the lines tested showed a significant decrease in roll probability ([@fig:supp_1]).
 Interestingly, despite the high baseline of roll proportion in controls we did observe several lines that showed an increase in roll proportion.
 We note that other lines that increase roll proportion may have been occluded, given said high baseline.

 ![**Interneuron populations modulate escape behaviours across a range of quantifiable metrics.** (**A**) Average proportion of animals per trial that performed at least one roll during stimulation (Fisher's Exact). (**B**) Difference in average time-spent rolling per animal, (**C**) average curvature and (**D**) crabspeed of split-GAL4 lines versus control (Wilcoxon rank sum).
 Error bars, 95% confidence interval. \* *p* < .05. \** *p* < .01. \*** *p* < .001.](./thesis_aim1_1.svg){#fig:A1_1}

 Given the roll proportion was high for most genotypes, to assess changes in the presentation of rolling behaviour we quantified the average time spent rolling per larvae.
-We observed that 56 of the lines tested showed a significant increase in the time spent rolling, while 3 showed a significant decrease ([@fig:A1_1]).
-Further we found many lines showed statistically significant increases and decreases in the number of rolls per animal ([@fig:supp_1]) and the average amplitude of rolls per animal ([@fig:supp_1]), where the amplitude of a roll is defined as the maximum crabspeed during a bout of rolling.
-The abundance of significant results should be viewed cautiously, as having values of 50 < *n* < 250 will increase statistical power.
+We observed that 39 of the lines tested showed a significant increase in the time spent rolling, while 5 showed a significant decrease ([@fig:A1_1]).
+Further we found many lines showed statistically significant increases and decreases in the number of rolls per animal ([@fig:supp1]) and the average amplitude of rolls per animal ([@fig:supp1]), where the amplitude of a roll is defined as the maximum crabspeed during a bout of rolling.

 Analysis of roll-specific metrics are limited in that they can only give insight to the specific bouts of time classified as "rolls".
 As such, lower-level features describing the posture and movement of the larvae can give more general insight into subtler changes in escape behaviour.
 Of these, high curvature along the "spine" (midline from head to tail) of larvae is indicative of C-bending behaviour, while its co-presentation with increased crabspeed (movement perpendicular to the body axis) is indicative of rolling behaviour.
-Given that roll bouts are scored determinant on crabspeed (see Methods) it is unsurprising that most of the lines presenting increased roll duration also show increased average crabspeed during stimulation ([@fig:A1_1]A).
-Notably the average curvature of the animals does not co-present with increased rolling, as group 1 showed significantly decreased curvature during the bout of stimulation ([@fig:A1_1]B).
+Given that roll bouts are scored determinant on crabspeed (see Methods) it is unsurprising that most of the lines presenting increased roll duration also show increased average crabspeed during stimulation ([@fig:A1_1]C).
+Notably the change in average curvature of the animals does not co-present with increased rolling, as group 1 showed significantly decreased curvature during the bout of stimulation, while group 2 show a significant increase ([@fig:A1_1]D).

 ![**Lines upregulating rolling do so with different posture.** (**A**) Instantaneous percentage of animals rolling, (**B**) average crabspeed and (**C**) curvature of animals in the first phenotypic group. **D**, **E** and **F** show the values of **A**, **B** and **C**, respectively, averaged across the duration of stimulation. (**G**) Instantaneous percentage of animals rolling, (**H**) average crabspeed and (**I**) curvature of animals in the second phenotypic group. **J**, **K** and **L** show the values of **G**, **H** and **I**, respectively, averaged across the duration of stimulation.
 Orange horizontal bars indicate the bout of optogenetic stimulation.
 Error bars, 95% confidence interval. \* *p* < 0.05, \** *p* < 0.01, \*** *p* < 0.001.](./thesis_aim1_2.svg){#fig:A1_2}

-### Interneurons upregulating performance of escape behaviour
+### Divergent upregulation of escape behaviour

-To understand how escape behaviour performance was changing at a higher temporal resolution, we visualised the aforementioned metrics over the time series of the experiment.
+Given an abundance of significant results (likely inflated due to high statistical power, 50 < *n* < 250), we chose to parse our data to find groups of split-GAL4 lines with similar phenotypes.
+To do this we visualised the aforementioned metrics over the time series of the experiment, allowing us to analyse modulation of escape behaviours at higher temporal resolution.

 Lines presenting with increased roll proportions generally fell into two categories.
-The first presented with a delayed but increased peak in roll percentage 2 seconds after the onset of stimulation ([@fig:A1_2]C).
+The first presented with a delayed but increased peak in roll percentage 2 seconds after the onset of stimulation ([@fig:A1_2]A).
 Roll percentage steadily decreased, yet remained higher than the control, throughout the remainder of stimulation.
-While *1816* showed a significant increase in crabspeed during stimulation, *p* < 0.001, *r* = .285, the temporal profile of crabspeed showed only a marginal increase, limited to the first 5 seconds of stimulation ([@fig:A1_2]D).
-Notably both *1816* and *1817* demonstrated a marked decrease in curve during stimulation, (*1816*) *p* < .001, *r* = .559 and (*1817*) *p* < .001, *r* = .531 ([@fig:A1_2]E).
+While *1816* showed a significant increase in crabspeed during stimulation, *p* < 0.001, *r* = .285 ([@fig:A1_2]E), the temporal profile of crabspeed showed only a marginal increase, limited to the first 5 seconds of stimulation ([@fig:A1_2]B).
+Notably both *1816* and *1817* demonstrated a marked decrease in curve during stimulation, (*1816*) *p* < .001, *r* = .559 and (*1817*) *p* < .001, *r* = .531 ([@fig:A1_2]C,F).

-The second group (*0666,1750, 4052, 4232*) showed a strong biphasic response with an initial spike in roll percentage within 1 second of stimulation, followed by a delayed and prolonged increase in roll percentage after ~5 seconds ([@fig:A1_2]F).
-For *0666, 4052* and *4232* this was co-presented with and marked increase in crabspeed during the stimulation bout, (*0666*) *p* < .001, *r* = .626, (*4052*) *p* < .001, *r* = .642 and (*4232*) *p* < .001, *r* = .607 ([@fig:A1_2]G).
-All lines showed a temporal profile in curve similar to that of the control ([@fig:A1_2]H), though this was significant when averaged across the stimulation bout for *0666*, *p* < .001, *r* = .284 and *4232*, *p* < .001, *r* = .487.
+The second group (*0666,1750, 4052, 4232*) showed a strong biphasic response with an initial spike in roll percentage within 1 second of stimulation, followed by a delayed and prolonged increase in roll percentage after ~5 seconds ([@fig:A1_2]G).
+All of these lines co-presented with and marked increase in crabspeed during the stimulation bout, (*0666*) *p* < .001, *r* = .626, (*1750*) *p* < .001, *r* = .347, (*4052*) *p* < .001, *r* = .642 and (*4232*) *p* < .001, *r* = .607 ([@fig:A1_2]H,K).
+These lines showed a temporal profile in curve similar to that of the control ([@fig:A1_2]H), though this was significant when averaged across the stimulation bout for *0666*, *p* < .001, *r* = .284 and *4232*, *p* < .001, *r* = .487.

-Thing that separates these groups is Curve.
+While both of these groups increase the average amount of time larvae spend rolling, the notable differences are the latency of response from group 1, as well as the divergent changes to body curvature between the groups.

-### Interneurons decreasing escape behaviour performance
+### Interneurons reducing performance of escape behaviour

-Another group of lines (*1951*, *4245*, *4189*) presented a decrease in roll percentage during the late phase of the stimulation bout ([@fig:A1_3]A), but the average decrease in roll duration across the stimulation bout was only significant for *1951*, *p* = .007, *r* = .347.
-This was complemented by a decrease in both the curve and the crabspeed of the larvae throughout the course of stimulation ([@fig:A1_3]B&C).
-We noted that the control data was higher than usual for these particular comparisons, perhaps distorting the significance of these results.
+Another group of lines (*1951*, *4245*, *4189*) presented a decrease in roll percentage during the late phase of the stimulation bout ([@fig:A1_3]A), but the average decrease in roll duration across the stimulation bout was only significant for *1951*, *p* = .007, *r* = .347 ([@fig:A1_3]D).
+This was complemented by a decrease in both the curve and the crabspeed of the larvae throughout the course of stimulation ([@fig:A1_3]B,C,E,F).
+We note that the percentage of animals rolling for our control data was higher than usual for these particular comparisons, which may have contributed to the significance of these results.

 The final line of interest, *4248*, displayed no obvious phenotype for rolling behaviour ([@fig:supp]), but failed to display the stereotyped 'fast-crawl' behaviour that follows a bout of rolling.
 Typically, following Basin stimulation, larvae show an increase in crawl speed compared to that prior to stimulation (control data, [@fig:A1_3]G).
 The post-stimulation crawl speed was significantly lower for *4248*, *p* = .003, *r* = .310, compared to the control.